If your boiler keeps losing pressure, you are not alone.

 This is a very common boiler repair job I get called out to on a regular basis.

-There is a few different possible reasons why this can happen, I’ll cover the most common here.
+There are a few possible reasons why this can happen – I’ll cover the most common here.

 1. A Leak

-The most common problem when I get called out to a repair job when their boiler keeps losing pressure, is a leak somewhere on the central heating system.
+The most common problem I get called out to, when a boiler keeps losing pressure, is a leak somewhere on the central heating system.

 This could be anywhere on the full system – a radiator, a radiator pipe under the floor, the boiler, literally anywhere on the heating system.

-The most common place a leak happens is on a radiator valve.
+The most common place a heating system leak happens is on a radiator valve.

 Sometimes this can be fixed by tightening one or some of the nuts on the radiator valve.

 There is at least three places the radiator valve can leak from that can be fixed by tightening the nut with an adjustable spanner.